chalcolith/enochian/README.md

 This is a dictionary of words in various Romani dialects.
 The database is only available via the web, so there is a project `RomlexScraper` that scrapes the web interface to assemble a complete version of the lexicon.

+### Shabda-Sagara

+This is a 19th-century dictionary of classical Sanskrit.